ddebowczyk/femto/README.md

 femto
 =====

-Tiny IoC container, makes dependencies in your Gosu app easier to manage
+Tiny IoC container, makes it easier to manage dependencies in your Gosu app